Raademar/fake-news/README.md

-# Project Title
+# Fake News

-Fake News articles
+Freaky Friday News aka FFN - Your most reliable source of news on the internet.

 ## Getting Started